Templates

 Legislation GB-EAW

-Topics Updated by a lawyer: 29 Mar 2023
+Topics Updated by a lawyer: 23 Feb 2024

 The basics: In simple terms, a software as a service agreement (or SaaS agreement) outlines the terms under which a particular SaaS software application can be used.
 This agreement identifies the specific software the end-client would be able to access, alongside the terms under which they’re able to use it.

-Between supplier and customer: A SaaS agreement is a contract which governs the terms between a software supplier and a customer.
+Between supplier and customer: A SaaS agreement is a contract that governs the terms between a software supplier and a customer.
 The supplier provides the services to the customer via a network (typically the internet) and hosts the software remotely, typically relying on third-party processors such as hosting providers to do so.
 This allows the supplier to easily update and control the software from one site (usually, data is uploaded to the “cloud”).
 The user can then directly access the software on their internal equipment (as the SaaS agreement incorporates a licence to do this), on a pay-by-use or subscription basis.

 Why document your use of software?